regular/arm-emulator-generator/README.md

 # arm-emulator-generator
-code generator for ARM32 CPU emulators
+code generator for self-optimising ARM32 CPU emulators.

+This is highly experimental.
+No usable code yet.